tgfrerer/island/README.md

 * **Vulkan backend**: Island has a Vulkan rendering backend, which, on Linux, allows access to new and experimental GPU features soon after they are released.
-The renderer takes care of most of the bureaucracy which comes with modern APIs: Vulkan resources are automatically synchronised, and only allocated on demand.
+The renderer takes care of most of the bureaucracy which comes with modern APIs: Vulkan **resources are automatically synchronised**, and only allocated when needed.
 Most resource properties are *inferred* automatically based on the context of how the resource is being used.
-Pipelines are compiled and recompiled when needed.
+Pipelines are compiled and recompiled on demand.
 When compiled in Debug mode, Vulkan validation layers are loaded by default.

 * **Rendergraph- based Architecture**: Rendering is structured using